 The German Resource Efficiency Programme (ProgRess).

-The International Resource Panel has 36 expert members drawn from a wide range of academic institutions and scientific disciplines, supported by a small Secretariat.
-It is co-chaired by Janez Potočnik, former European Commissioner for the Environment, and Alicia Barcena Ibarra, the Executive Secretary of the United Nations Commission for Latin America and the Caribbean.
+The International Resource Panel has more than 30 expert members drawn from a wide range of academic institutions and scientific disciplines, supported by a small Secretariat.
+It is co-chaired by Janez Potočnik, former European Commissioner for the Environment, and Izabella Teixeira, the former Environment Minister of Brazil.

 The Secretariat is hosted by UN Environment's Economy Division, in Paris, France.
 It coordinates administrative and operational functions of the IRP.
 This work includes organizing meetings, inviting new members, preparing proposals for strategic direction and work plans, supporting Working Groups and the Resource Panel Co-Chairs, organizing internal and external peer reviews for each assessment report as well as editing and publication, and conducting communication and dissemination activities.
 The Secretariat enables the International Resource Panel and Steering Committee to fulfill their roles efficiently and ensure that the objectives of the Panel are met.